Kelly Osbourne: 2002–2005: The Osbournes and Shut Up

-Her debut album, Shut Up, was released by Epic Records in 2002 to moderate American sales, but good European sales.
+Her debut album, Shut Up, was released by Epic Records in 2002 to moderate US sales, but good European sales.
 The lead single, a cover of Madonna's "Papa Don't Preach", debuted with Houston rock band Pure Rubbish at the 2002 MTV Film Awards.
 The album, which debuted at No. 1 on Billboard's Heatseekers chart, was met with mixed critical reviews and, by May 2003, Osbourne was dropped from Epic Records.
 By autumn she was on the Sanctuary label, later recording a duet of "Changes" (a Black Sabbath song) with her father.
-The duet hit No. 1 on the UK charts and resulted in a reissue of Shut Up, titled Changes.
-"Changes" was one of a few tracks to have fallen down the charts (from 1–3) whilst selling more copies than the week it reached number 1.
+The duet reached No 1 in the UK charts, which resulted in a reissue of Shut Up, titled Changes.
+"Changes" was one of a few tracks to have fallen down the charts (from 1–3) while selling more copies than the week it reached number 1.
 Osbourne was the first artists to top all three of the Billboard charts dance surveys in the same week with the "Chris Cox Club Remix" of "One Word".
 Her second album Sleeping in the Nothing was not without controversy, due to its reportedly heavily altered album cover, in which Osbourne appeared slimmer, despite her previous assertions of being happy with her size.

 Osbourne made her debut as an actress with a starring role on 7 October 2004 on the ABC high school teenage drama Life as We Know It, where she played the supporting role of Deborah Beatrice Tynan.
 During an interview in late 2005, Osbourne denied reports she was ending her music career, saying: "I don't know where the quit rumours came from – I've just recorded a version of 'Girls Just Want to Have Fun' with Cyndi Lauper."
+Despite this, Osbourne's third studio album titled Miss Kelly Kelly: The Osbourne Boombox was shelved in late 2006 ahead of its official release.
+Reflecting on this period in her career during a 2024 episode of The Osbournes Podcast, Kelly expressed that, "I've definitely thought about it and what life would have been like if I hadn't stopped.
+It's definitely a regret.
+Will I do anything about that regret?
+I don't know."

-On 2 April 2004, Osbourne entered the Malibu rehab facility Promises after admitting to her family that she was addicted to painkillers.
+On 2 April 2004, Osbourne entered the Malibu rehab facility Promises after admitting that she was addicted to painkillers.
 Over a year later, on 2 June, she checked into Las Encinas Hospital, a drug treatment centre in Pasadena, California, after a relapse.
-She entered another drug treatment facility in January 2009; she stayed for a month and later acknowledged that she had a relapse of her addiction to painkillers.
+She entered another drug treatment facility in January 2009; she stayed for a month and later acknowledged that she had a relapse of her painkiller addiction.
 After 30 days, she was released; she has been quoted as saying that this was the first time she really thought rehab had helped her.